Sea Otter Classic Monterey: Things To See & Do

 Randy’s Background In Cycling

-Prior to a career in travel writing, Randy was a USA Cycling coach, USA Triathlon Level II Coach, NASM personal trainer and ASCA swim coach.
-He is a U.S. Army veteran and had his basic training at the former Fort Ord Army base, just a few miles from Laguna Seca.
+Before a career in travel writing, Randy was a USA Cycling coach, USA Triathlon Level II Coach, NASM personal trainer, and ASCA swim coach.
+He is a U.S. Army veteran and had basic training at the former Fort Ord Army base, just a few miles from Laguna Seca.